2022 Joseph Story Award

 The Joseph Story Award is named for Joseph Story, who was appointed to the Supreme Court at the age of 32, served as the first Dane Professor of Law at Harvard, and wrote the Commentaries on the Constitution of the United States.
 It is the successor to the Paul M. Bator Award.

-Starting in 2018, the Joseph Story Award is given annually to a young academic (40 and under) who has demonstrated excellence in legal scholarship, a commitment to teaching, a concern for students, and who has made a significant public impact in a manner that advances the rule of law in a free society.
+Starting in 2018, the Joseph Story Award is given annually to a young academic (tenure-track for 10 years or less) who has demonstrated excellence in legal scholarship, a commitment to teaching, a concern for students, and who has made a significant public impact in a manner that advances the rule of law in a free society.
 This award is presented during the Federalist Society's Annual Student Symposium.
 Past recipients of the Joseph Story Award are listed below.

 Past Joseph Story Award Recipients